awsdocs/aws-iot-greengrass-v2-developer-guide/doc_source/greengrass-nucleus-component.md

 `iotCredEndpoint`
 <a name="nucleus-component-configuration-iot-cred-endpoint"></a>The AWS IoT credentials endpoint for your AWS account\.
 <a name="nucleus-component-set-iot-endpoints"></a>When you run the AWS IoT Greengrass Core software with the `--provision true` option, the software gets your data and credentials endpoints from AWS IoT and sets them in the nucleus component\.

+`greengrassDataPlaneEndpoint`
+This feature is available in v2\.7\.0 and later of this component\.
+For more information, see [Use a device certificate signed by a private CA](configure-greengrass-core-v2.md#configure-nucleus-private-ca)\.

 `greengrassDataPlanePort`
 This feature is available in v2\.0\.4 and later of this component\.